-Fed raises rates, details balance sheet reduction
+Fed raises rates, unveils cuts to bond holdings

 In its statement following a two-day meeting, the Fed’s policy-setting committee indicated the economy had been expanding moderately, the labor market continued to strengthen and a recent softening in inflation was seen as transitory.

+Related: Weak U.S. retail sales, consumer prices put spotlight on Federal Reserve

+Read more: Asian shares lag record Wall Street, cautious of Fed plans

-The Fed gave a clear outline on its plan to reduce its $4.2-trillion portfolio of Treasury bonds and mortgage-backed securities, most of which were purchased in the wake of the 2007-2009 financial crisis and recession.
+The Fed also gave a first clear outline on its plan to reduce its $4.2-trillion portfolio of Treasury bonds and mortgage-backed securities, most of which were purchased in the wake of the 2007-2009 financial crisis and recession.

 “The committee currently expects to begin implementing a balance sheet normalization program this year, provided that the economy evolves broadly as anticipated,” the Fed said in its statement.

-According to an addendum released with the policy statement, the Fed anticipates that the balance sheet reduction plan would feature halting reinvestments of ever-larger amounts of maturing securities.
+The central bank said it would gradually ramp up the pace of its balance sheet reduction and anticipates the plan would feature halting reinvestments of ever-larger amounts of maturing securities.

-The Fed sees the cap for Treasury securities to be $6-billion per month initially, increasing in $6-billion increments at three-month intervals over 12 months until it reaches $30-billion per month.
+The Fed said the initial cap for Treasuries would be set at $6-billion per month initially and increase by $6-billion increments every three months over a 12-month period until it reached $30-billion per month in reductions to its holdings.

-For agency debt and mortgage-backed securities, the cap will be $4-billion per month initially, increasing by $4-billion at quarterly intervals over a year until it reaches $20-billion per month.
+For agency debt and mortgage-backed securities, the cap will be $4-billion per month initially, increasing by $4-billion at quarterly intervals over a year until it reached $20-billion per month.

+U.S. stocks rose after the Fed announcement, while the dollar reversed some of its earlier losses.

+“The Fed announcing an update to their reinvestment principles leaves September open.
+The start of balance sheet runoff and the fact that they haven’t slowed their projected path of rate hikes suggest they can do both balance sheet and rate hikes at the same time,” said Gennady Goldberg, interest rate strategist at TD Securities.

-Fed Chair Janet Yellen is due to hold a press conference at 2:30 p.m.
+Fed Chair Janet Yellen was holding a press conference at 2:30 p.m.
 EDT.

 EYES ON INFLATION